 Public involvement during the development of this plan has been extensive and is documented in Chapter 1 of the draft.
-Plan adoption will follow the procedures laid out in the current PPP, including a 45-day public comment period, upon TPC or MPC approval.
-A public hearing at MPC will take place and be accompanied by a staff presentation of the draft plan.
+Plan adoption will follow the procedures laid out in the current PPP, including a 45-day public comment period beginning on the date of the publication of the April MPC agenda and concluding May 12, with a public hearing at today's meeting.
 Upon completion of the public comment period, comments received and committee direction will guide any necessary revisions for a final draft to be recommended by TPC for MPC adoption.